zookz/cordova-plugin-health/README.md

 - while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input
 - when querying for activities, Google Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
 - when querying for activities, calories and distance are also provided in HealthKit (units are kcal and metres) and never in Google Fit
+- when querying for nutrition, Google Fit always returns all the nutrition elements it has, while HealthKit returns only those that are stored as correlation.
+To be sure one gets all stored the quantities (regardless of they are stored as correlation or not), it's beter to query single nutrients.
 - nutrition.vitamin_a is given in micrograms in HealthKit and International Unit in Google Fit.
 The conversion is not trivial and depends on the actual substance (see [this](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 ### queryAggregated()